‘Beverly Hills, 90210’ Reboot, With Most Of The Original Cast, Debuts In Summer 2019

 Recently, Fox announced that it will be revamping one of its most popular, classic shows from the 1990s.
 Beverly Hills, 90210 is set to return to Fox this summer, bringing back the nostalgic cast that Generation X fell in love with back in the 1990s, and modernizing that nostalgic cast into the present day.

 While fans of the old Beverly Hills, 90210 show are tickled pink about this new announcement, many wonder exactly how Fox plans to restart the old show with its former cast to introduce the concept into today’s world.
-Fox plans to utilize much of the original class from the 1990s show, and plans to start with six episodes.
+Fox plans to utilize much of the original class from the 1990s show and plans to start with six episodes.
 The season will essentially restart where the old show ended, presenting the cast as adults still living in California.
 The original cast members that plan on returning to the show include Jennie Garth, Jason Priestly, Gabrielle Carteris, Ian Ziering, Tori Spelling, and Brian Austin Green.
 Fox excluded Shannen Doherty from their press release.

 “[The cast will depict] heightened versions of themselves,” Fox said, according to Celeb News Network “with a healthy dose of irreverence – that is inspired by their real lives and relationships.”

 “Beverly Hills, 90210 left an indelible impact on pop culture and an entire generation,” said Michael Thorn, President, Entertainment for Fox, according to Celeb News Network.

 “Its powerful legacy is an important part of our network’s DNA – bold stories not told anywhere else and bigger-than-life-characters – and we’re honored to bring back the beloved original cast members for 90210.”

 Celebrity Gossip: ‘Beverly Hills, 90210’ Reboot, With Most Of The Original Cast, Debuts In Summer 2019 https://t.co/iZW9wRBTAN